 I set small mammal (Elliott) traps in the forest each night and around the research station.
 There was a plentiful small mammal fauna with about a 70% trap success rate.
 Indeed, Mr Zhang set 4 traps one day and caught 5 animals (2 shrews in the one trap).
 The most commonly caught species were the chunky Chinese Mole Shrews (Anourosorex squamipes) and what I believe were Confucian Niventers (Niviventer confucians), both quite common in the grass around camp.

-In the forest I caught a larger rodent which I think was an Anderson’s Niventer.
+In the forest I caught a larger rodent which I thought was an Anderson’s Niventer but I learned later that that species is not found here: it was most likely a larger Confucian Niviventer.
 On my last morning I also caught a field mouse that seems to be Cheverier’s Field Mouse.
 We also caught one Eurasian Pygmy Shrew that died in the trap.
 I saw another three dead shrews along the trails after the rain on Wednesday and Thursday.

 Larger Mammals Seen